KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Centropy does not fragment to reach embodiment —
 unlike entropy, it does not dissolve into its field.
-It radiates from Source as luminant overflow,
+It radiates as **Theonic overflow**,
-integrative but limited in scope.
+oriented by the still root,
+integrative without dispersive loss.

 When it reaches the final surface,
 embodiment is not its goal,